cryham/cAmp2/README.md

 make -j
 ```

-I'm testing on Debian 10 and building with CMake in Qt Creator.
+I'm testing on Debian 10
+and building with CMake in Qt Creator.
+With some more effort, building from VSCodium / VS Code is possible (needs C++ and CMake extensions at least).